DRIVING MISS DAISY

-The market offers fresh baked goods, organic vegetables and jellies, 9 a.m.-1 p.m.
-March 9 and every Sat. at North Seventh Street, Fernandina Beach.
+The market offers fresh baked goods, organic vegetables, jellies and more, 9 a.m.-1 p.m. every Saturday at N. Seventh St., Fernandina Beach.
 557-8229. fernandinabeachmarketplace.com

 AMELIA FARMERS MARKET

-The market offers farm-direct fruits and vegetables 9 a.m.-1 p.m.
-March 9 and every Sat. at The Shops of Omni Amelia Island Plantation, 6800 First Coast Highway, Amelia Island. ameliafarmersmarket.com
+The market offers farm-direct fruits and vegetables 9 a.m.-1 p.m. every Saturday at the Shops of Omni Amelia Island Plantation, 6800 First Coast Highway, Amelia Island. ameliafarmersmarket.com

 NORTH BEACH ARTS MARKET

-Arts & crafts, produce, community services and kids’ activities are featured 3-7 p.m.
-March 9 and every Sat. at North Beach Park, 3721 Coastal Highway A1A, Vilano Beach (where the wooden walkover crosses A1A).
+Arts & crafts, produce, community services and kids’ activities are featured 3-7 p.m. every Sat. at North Beach Park, 3721 Coastal Highway A1A, Vilano Beach (where the wooden walkover crosses A1A).
 910-8386.

 AMELIA ISLAND MUSEUM OF HISTORY